-Ptr UInt chanp; cmd; / channel handle / / control functionality to perform / Ptr arg; / optional device-defined data structure / Return Value
+Ptr chanp; / channel handle / UInt cmd; / control functionality to perform / Ptr arg; / optional device-defined data structure / Return Value

-Int status; /\ success or failure code \/
+Int status; / success or failure code /

 A class driver calls this function to cause the mini-driver to perform some type of control functionality.
 For example, it may cause the mini-driver to reset the device or get the device status.
-Calling GIO\control results in execution of the appropriate mini-driver's mdControlChan function.
+Calling GIO_control results in execution of the appropriate mini-driver's mdControlChan function.